 How to Fall Asleep Faster– Tips and Tricks for Catching Zs

 We’ve all been there.
 Tossing and turning at night.
 Checking the clock over and over.
-Watching the hours roll by, and failing at every attempt to go to sleep.
-Few things are more frustrating than thinking about how exhausted you’re going to be the following day, while feeling powerless to do much about it.
+Watching the hours roll by, and failing at every attempt to fall asleep faster.
+Few things are more frustrating than thinking about how sleep deprived you’re going to be the following day while feeling powerless to do much about it.

 At Flexabed, we’re all for promoting healthy sleep habits and quality rest with our line of luxury adjustable beds.
-As such, we’ve compiled a list of tips and tricks for those struggling with how to fall asleep faster.
-If drifting off to dreamland is an issue for you, try some of these tactics for more effectively going to sleep at night.
+As such, we’ve compiled a list of tips to fall and stay asleep.
+If drifting off to dreamland is an issue for you, try some of these tactics to get relaxed and ready for sleep.

 1– Try the Military Method

 The military method was initially developed to help pilots fall asleep in less than two minutes flat!
+This method is also referred to as progressive muscle relaxation.
 This trick involves actively and strategically relaxing the body one muscle group at a time.
 You begin by relaxing the muscles in your face including those inside your mouth.
 Then you drop your shoulders to release tension, allowing your hands to drop down by your sides.
-Next you exhale, relaxing the chest.
+Next, you exhale, relaxing the chest.
 Next your legs, thighs, calves.
 Then you clear your mind for 10 seconds, imagining a relaxing scene.
-It takes some practice, but can be a great way to wind down and practice mindfulness at bedtime.
+It takes some practice but can be a great way to wind down and practice mindfulness at bedtime.

 If you're wondering how to fall asleep faster, one way is to avoid electronics for 30 to 60 minutes before going to bed.